 But Metcalfe says science shows a full-plant product to be superior.

 "The idea is the sum of the parts is greater than the whole.
-When you get isolated CBD, the range of efficacy is pretty narrow," she said.
+When you get an isolated compound, the range of efficacy is pretty narrow," she said.
 "You have to have a high-level dose, but then if you surpass that you do not get constant improvement.
-And some trials showed that increasing the serving size of isolated CBD did not increase its efficacy for very long.
+And some trials showed that increasing the serving size of isolate did not increase its efficacy for very long.
 With a whole plant, there is a much greater chance of increasing the efficacy when you increase the serving size."

 Next, the way companies turn the hemp plants into hemp oil vary dramatically.
 Often, there is a chemical extraction process used.
 Companies will use butane or carbon dioxide as they pump high-pressure gases throughout the plant matter to break it down into an extract.
 That's not the method Functional Remedies uses.